Manindra29/XQMode/releases/XQMode - ReadMe.txt

 5. Run Processing.
 Switch to XQMode.

 ----------------------------------------------------------------------------------------------------------------------------------

 Mac OS X

+Note: By default, OS X Mountain Lion (10.8 and above) cannot launch 3rd party non-Mac App Store apps.
+So, in order to run the script, check 'Allow From Anywhere' in your System Preferences > Security settings.
+You can change it back to default after running the script.

 1. Create a backup/copy of your Processing.app
 2. Copy xqmodeData into Processing.app's parent folder, i.e, the folder inside which Processing.app is located.